-As your team grows, there are some inevitable trade-offs.
+Teams have to make inevitable trade-offs as they grow.
 People are distributed across multiple offices or time zones.
 There are specialized or segmented roles, so finding the right resource for a customer is difficult.
 And you definitely can’t have everyone sharing gifs in the same #random Slack channel.

 Luckily, workplace transparency — one of the most cherished aspects of a small team or startup — is one thing you don’t have to give up.
 You can preserve the feeling of a smaller team with a shared email inbox, which makes sure critical information doesn’t get siloed or lost.